datastax/dsbulk/CONTRIBUTING.md

 ## License headers

-The build will fail if some license headers are missing.
-To update all files from the command line,
+The build will automatically add or update license headers if they are missing or outdated.
+To update all license headers from the command line at once, run:
-run:

 ```
 mvn license:format